DBJDBJ/dbj_fixedstring/readme.md

 }
 ```

-- Idea was to re-use the std::string_view  interface and implement it with added ability to muatate the char array referenced
+- Idea was to re-use the std::string_view  interface and implement it with added ability to mutate the char array referenced aka Autoslab.
     - thus there is no new interface to learn and get accustomed to
       - and make bugs while doing it
     - all you can do with `std::string_view` you can do with `dbj::fixed_string`